Hyperentangled Time-bin and Polarization Quantum Key Distribution: Results

-Notably, Fig. }\ref{fksim}c {shows that HEQKD can still yield useful secret keys ($\sim10$ kb/hr) in an overhead geo-stationary orbit (GEO).
-In contrast, a GEO implementation of BBM92 would require higher repetition rates and larger transmit and receive apertures.
-The left vertical dashed line in Fig. }\ref{fksim}c {is located at about 47 dB which we calculated using the Friis equation to estimate channel transmission $\eta$ as a function of range: $\eta(r)=(\pi{D_T}D_R/(4\lambda{r}))^2$ } \cite{Friis,OCRD}. {We set the range to 35,800 km, the transmitting telescope diameter to $D_T=0.2$ m, receiving telescope diameter to $D_R=3$ m, and wavelength to $\lambda=1550$ nm, with the added assumptions of a 6-dB loss for receiver telescope and adaptive optics efficiency and 4-dB loss from the analysis/detection system, and used the system parameters listed in Table} \ref{sysparam}.{ Similarly, the right vertical line at 57 dB was calculated using the Friis equation with a receiving telescope diameter to $D_R=1$ m. }
+Notably, Fig. \ref{fksim}c shows that HEQKD can still yield useful secret keys (about $200$ kb after 1-hr integration) in an overhead geo-stationary orbit (GEO), with the secure key rate increasing substantially for longer integration times (about $10$ Mb for 1-day integration) due to finite statistics effects.
+Assuming 0.2 dB/km of loss in standard optical fiber, Fig.~\ref{fksim}c shows appreciable finite secure key for distances exceeding 200 km, which is significant for an entanglement-based QKD demonstration in fiber.
+Note that, BBM92 still has an appreciable amount of key at GEO-like channel losses too.
+Moreover, we observe that at higher losses, BBM92 can give some key even when HEQKD cannot; this somewhat increased number of detectors in HEQKD that produce a greater total number of background events (including dark counts), which dominate the true coincidence detection events at high channel loss.
+The left vertical dashed line in Fig. \ref{fksim}c is located at about 39 dB, calculated using the Friis equation to estimate channel transmission $\eta$ as a function of range $r$: $\eta(r)=(\pi{D_T}D_R/(4\lambda{r}))^2$~\cite{Friis,OCRD}, and $r=$35,800 km (for GEO), transmitting telescope diameter $D_T=0.5$ m, receiving telescope diameter $D_R=3$ m, and wavelength $\lambda=1550$ nm, with the added assumptions of a 6-dB loss for receiver telescope transmission~\cite{biswas2014optical} and the adaptive optics single-mode fiber collection efficiency~\cite{chen2015experimental}, negligible atmospheric loss, negligible loss from pointing, acquisition, and tracking (PAT) errors, and using the other system parameters listed in Table \ref{sysparam}.
+Similarly, the right vertical dotted line at 49 dB was calculated using the Friis equation with a receiving telescope diameter $D_R=1$ m.
+We note that in this case there is no secure key after 1-hr integration for any of the protocols considered here, due to finite statistics and background events.
+However, longer integration times (on the order of 1 day) or lower background event rate ($<10^{-8}$ per pump pulse) could permit some secure key extraction.